bugcrowd/templates/submissions/description/server_side_injection/content_spoofing/email_hyperlink_injection_based_on_email_provider/recommendations.md

 # Recommendation(s)

-There is no single technique to protect from Content Spoofing.
+There is no single technique to protect from content spoofing.
 However, the following best practices should be adhered to:

 - Validate all input data, including that which is reflected by a request parameter
 - Refrain from passing HTML data via request parameters.
 Properly encode the HTML before passing it through a request parameter if there is no other way.